pingcap/docs/system-variables.md

 - Type: Enumeration
 - Default value: `dynamic`
 - Possible values: `static`, `dynamic`, `static-only`, `dynamic-only`
 - Specifies whether to use `dynamic` or `static` mode for partitioned tables.
-Note that dynamic partitioning is effective only after full table-level statistics, or GlobalStats, are collected.
-Before GlobalStats are collected, TiDB will use the `static` mode instead.
-For detailed information about GlobalStats, see [Collect statistics of partitioned tables in dynamic pruning mode](/statistics.md#collect-statistics-of-partitioned-tables-in-dynamic-pruning-mode).
+Note that dynamic partitioning is effective only after full table-level statistics, or global statistics, are collected.
+If the `dynamic` mode is selected but the collection of global statistics is not completed, TiDB will use the `static` mode instead.
+For detailed information about global statistics, see [Collect statistics of partitioned tables in dynamic pruning mode](/statistics.md#collect-statistics-of-partitioned-tables-in-dynamic-pruning-mode).
 For details about the dynamic pruning mode, see [Dynamic Pruning Mode for Partitioned Tables](/partitioned-table.md#dynamic-pruning-mode).

 ### tidb_persist_analyze_options <span class="version-mark">New in v5.4.0</span>